safarinexus/edgr-odinprojects/README.md

 [![The Odin Project Banner](./assets/top_banner.png)](https://www.theodinproject.com/)
 # edgr_odin_projects

-"The Odin Project" projects by me, Edgar @safarinexus.
+"The Odin Project" projects by me, Edgar (@safarinexus).
 Meant to demonstrating undergoing and completion of "The Odin Project" in full, as well as display fullstack web development skills learnt.

 ## Getting Started